Your details have been received

 About 10 km north of Hua Hin city is the fun-filled Black Mountain Water Park adjacent to the Black Mountain Golf course.
 Equipped with a wave pool, several water slides and lots of other water activities, it is the perfect play space for a family with kids.

-Facing the idyllic Cha Am Beach is the vintage Thai-Victorian architecture of the summer seaside Maruekhathaiyawan Palace, that was constructed in the early 1920s during the reign of King Rama VI as a royal getaway.
-Walk through the halls that have been converted into a museum to witness the splendour of times past.
-You can reach Cha am on a 15-minute bus ride or 25-minute train journey that commutes once daily.
+Facing the idyllic Cha Am Beach is the vintage Thai-Victorian architecture of the summer seaside Maruekhathaiyawan Palace, which was constructed in the early 1920s during the reign of King Rama VI as a royal getaway, which was when the notion started of Hua Hin as a royal getaway destination.
+While visiting Cha Am, you can walk through the halls that have been converted into a museum to witness the splendour of times past.
+You can reach Cha Am on a 15-minute bus ride or 25-minute train journey that commutes once daily.

-There’s also buses from Sai Tai Mai terminal in Bangkok that depart every 20 mins and take longer than a minivan with the journey being more towards 5 hours due to traffic and stops.
+There are also buses from Sai Tai Mai terminal in Bangkok that depart every 20 mins and take longer than a minivan with the journey being more than 5 hours due to traffic and stops.

 Another alternative is to go to Hua Hin via train.
-From Bangkok, the train departs from Hua Lamphong railway station on a regular basis.
-You can take in the sights and won’t have to contend with any traffic for the 4-hour trip.
+From Bangkok, the train departs from Hua Lamphong Railway Station on a regular basis.
+You can take in the sights and won’’ have to contend with any traffic for the 4-hour trip.

-The quickest but prices option is travelling by private taxi which takes about 3 hours.
+The quickest but priciest option is travelling by private taxi which takes about 3 hours.
 Taxi stands in the airport usually have a fixed price set for Hua Hin usually around 3,000 Baht (AUD 135).
-From downtown Bangkok, you could get a better price, more towards 2,000 Baht (AUD 90).
+From downtown Bangkok, you could get a better price, especially if you have a local contact, more towards 2,000 Baht (AUD 90).

 Approximately 200 kilometres and takes 3-4 hours to drive depending on traffic.

 Although there is an airport in Hua Hin, there are no regular domestic flights from Bangkok.
-However, if you have don’t mind the steep expense, you could always schedule a private charter plane and arrive in Hua Hin in 35 minutes.
+However, if you have don’t mind the steep expense, you could always contact and hire a private charter plane and arrive in Hua Hin in 35 minutes.

-Hua Hin Thailand it isn’t considered to be the best beach for swimming due to strong currents and high waves at times, rocky formations on the sea bed and from August through to October, the poisonous box jellyfish can be found in these waters.
-It’s best to stay out of the water after it rains or when the water temperature is warm or murky.
+Hua Hin beach isn’’ considered to be the best beach for swimming due to strong currents and high waves at times, rocky formations on the sea bed and from August through to October, the poisonous box jellyfish can be found in these waters.
+It’’ best to stay out of the water after it rains or when the water temperature is warm or the waters turn murky.

-Hua Hin weather is warm all around with November to February being the best weather, with warm sunny days, sea breezes and pleasant cooler evenings.
-However, this is also the high season, where many tourists flock to Thailand during this time and with it driving the prices higher.
+Hua Hin weather is warm all year-round with November to February being the best weather, with warm sunny days, sea breezes and pleasant cooler evenings.
+However, this is also the high season, where many tourists flock to Thailand during this time and driving the prices higher.
 March to May is the hot season with high humidity and fewer tourists, so if you want to laze by the pool all day, then this season may work best for you.
+The rainy season is from June to October, fewer people, thus, lower accommodation prices.

-Hua Hin’s main beach stretches for 4 km along the Gulf of Thailand, has a wide strip of sand so it’s popular for jogging, long walks, pony rides and sunbathing.
+Hua Hin’’ main beach stretches for 4 km along the Gulf of Thailand, has a wide strip of sand so it’’ popular for morning jogging, long walks, pony rides and sunbathing.
 The beach is less crowded than other typical southern tourist spots so it has an overall mellow vibe with a focus on relaxation.
 Water sports like water-skiing, kitesurfing, windsurfing and parasailing are popular but offer little disruption to the overall tranquillity of the beach.
 It isn’t considered to be the best beach for swimming and from August through to October, the poisonous box jellyfish can be found in these waters.
+You might want to consider taking on insurance for any mishaps in the water.

 The distance from Suvarnabhumi Airport in Bangkok to Hua Hin is about 220 kilometres.

-Approximately up to 4 hours drive depending on traffic.
+Approximately up to 4 hours drive depending on traffic, by car or bus.

 Hua Hin is perfect for families.
 This charming seaside town is mellow and a good option for chilling out in one of the many beach resorts or private villas and wandering the night bazaars in the evenings for some souvenir shopping and cheap eats.
-There are some great day trip options and the two water parks in the region are world-class for hours of entertainment.
+There are some great day trip options to cover a full day itinerary for which you can rent a car and the two water parks in the region are world-class for hours of entertainment.
+Make sure your travel insurance will cover any possibilities in your vacation.

 Discover Thailand's top must-see destinations & everything you need to know for your next trip to "the land of Smiles".